 Why are voters in Northern Ireland poised for a return to the polls?

-Voters in Northern Ireland face the prospect of returning to the polls in December, a little over seven months after the last Assembly election.
+Northern Ireland Secretary Chris Heaton-Harris is expected to announce a fresh Stormont Assembly election later, a little over seven months since the last poll.

 – What caused the latest powersharing impasse?